johakovi/Winlator-Frost/README.md

 # Installation

-1. Download and install the APK (Winlator@Frost 7.1 V4.apk) from [GitHub Releases](https://github.com/MrPhryaNikFrosty/Winlator-Frost/releases)
+1. Download and install the APK (Winlator@Frost 7.1 V6.apk) from [GitHub Releases](https://github.com/MrPhryaNikFrosty/Winlator-Frost/releases)
 2. Launch the app and wait for the installation process to finish
+3. You can try out our new winlator mod glibc from the latest release

 ----